AL10

 Safety first: Allow the engine to cool fully before opening the cooling system.
 Pressurized hot coolant is dangerous.

 - Inspect coolant level: Check the expansion tank and radiator (when cool).
 Top up with the correct coolant mix.
-If level drops again, locate and repair leaks.
+If the level drops again, locate and repair leaks.

 - Check hoses and clamps: Examine all coolant hoses on the SDMO generator for cracks, bulges, or wet spots.
 Tighten or replace hose clamps as needed.